 Every field the AI filled is pale blue, with the source document open beside it.
 Check a value against the invoice and tick it verified, or just edit it — either way the blue clears and the audit trail records who confirmed what, and when.

-Approval is the only gate.
+Everything is settled at approval.
 Once a bill is approved it’s fully export-ready; there’s no second cleanup pass hiding behind month-end.

-Customer invoices mirror the bill lifecycle: needs review, then approved, with credit notes handled the same way.
+Customer invoices follow the same path as bills: review, then approval, with credit notes handled the same way.
 Receipts are matched when the money lands in the bank, so an invoice is never “paid” by assumption.

 The words change — customers, invoices, receipts — but the discipline doesn’t.